Do you need support?

 Q. What services are running during Covid-19 measures?

-A. Our 1:1 home-visiting support services are now being carried out in accordance with government guidance.
-As such, dependent on lockdown measures, our volunteers will be able to offer calls with families, or socially distanced meetups in outdoor areas.
+A. Our 1:1 home-visiting support services have now resumed.
 We will update the availability of this service as new guidance is provided by the relevant professional bodies and Home-Start UK as lockdown restrictions continue to ease.

 Q. Are your volunteers still meeting with families in their homes at this time?

 Q. Are your staff working at the office during this time?

 A. We are now making a cautious return to office working.
 However, the majority of staff are working between the office and home at this time and this will sometimes cause delays to our response time.
 Please bear with us as we navigate this as a team during the coming months.